Random Utility with Unobservable Alternatives: Bounds for Unobservable Choice Probabilities

 \subsection{Application to Lottery Data}

-We now apply this method to a stochastic-choice dataset from the experiment conducted by McCausland et al. (2020).
+We now apply the methods developed in the the previous sections to a stochastic-choice dataset from the experiment conducted by \cite{mccausland2020testing}.
 In the experiment, the authors fixed a set $X = \{0, 1, 2, 3, 4\}$ of five lotteries and asked 141 participants to choose one from each subset of $X$.
 Each participant made decision six times for each choice set.
-See McCausland et al. (2020) for further details.
-We aggregate these choice frequencies to construct a complete dataset denoted by $\rho^{obs}$.
+See \cite{mccausland2020testing} for further details.
+We aggregate these choice frequencies to construct a complete dataset denoted by $\rho$.

-In this exercise, we mask the choice probabilities of lotteries $0$ and $1$ and pretend not to observe them; in other words, we set $X^* = \{0, 1\}$ and $\D = 2^X \setminus \emptyset$.
-Let $\D^*$ be the set of choice sets that contain at least two unobservables.
-Then, it follows that
+The lottery dataset is nearly RU-rationalizable but not exactly.
+As our method can be applied only to RU-rationalizable datasets, we first fit a random utility model to the dataset to get a calibrated dataset that is close to the original one and is RU-rationalizable.\footnote{The monotonicity bounds can be applied to the original dataset, although as mentioned in footnote \ref{footnote:emptybound} if the data deviates too much from RUM the bounds may become empty.} The detail of this procedure is in subsection \ref{sec:calib} of the online appendix.
+We mask the choice probabilities of lotteries $0$ and $1$ and pretend not to observe them; in other words, we set $X^* = \{0, 1\}$, $\tilde{X}=\{2,3,4\}$, and $\D = 2^X \setminus \emptyset$.